top of page

 Timothy Betts

-LIFE IN A NUTSHELL
+LIFE IN A NUTSHELL 2023

 Life is amazing, and I am grateful for my opportunities, accomplishments and the energy I keep around me from family and friends.

-Growing up as a boy between London and Hampshire, I frequently travelled at an early age, and my years leading up to adulthood were by far average and where I found my adventurer nomad soul.
+Growing up as a boy between London and Hampshire, I frequently traveled at an early age, and my years leading up to adulthood were by far average and where I found my adventurer nomad soul.

 I was an overly active child, and my parents, not being the active type and finding me too hard to handle, made me attend boarding school in Hampshire.